UofABioinformaticsHub/Intro_R_Genomics_Dec_2016/02_LoadingData.md

 ### Sheet 1

 - This is actually the type of format `R` loves to see
     - Simple column structure, with column and row names
     - No blank rows at the top or separating sub-tables
     - No blank columns
+    - No merged cells

 ## Importing Data